vv1ck/Snapchat-Checker/README.md

 - Then run the tool :
 <!--START_SECTION:waka-->
 ```
-python3 CHECKER_EMAILS_TIKTOK.py
+python3 SnapChek.py
 ```
 <!--END_SECTION:waka-->
 ---------------------

 How to use :
-- 1 -  Create an email.txt file and put the emails inside it, and also create a proxy.txt file and put the proxies inside it
+- 1 -  You have to put the proxy file in the same folder of the tool
-- 2 - Now run the tool, it will ask you to enter the name of the emails file, then enter the name of the proxy file, enter their names, then the tool will work without problems

 ---------------------
 By JOKER | <a class="" href="https://www.instagram.com/221298">Instagram ☠️</a> | <a class="" href="http://t.me/vv1ck">telegram 🔷</a> | <a class="" href="http://t.me/TweakPY">telegram 2 🔷</a>